azeey/gz-sensors/tutorials/03_thermal_camera.md

 Now that we have set up our thermal camera, we'll need to assign temperatures to models in the environment.
 If a model doesn't have a temperature associated with it, then the thermal camera cannot detect it.

+The thermal camera can support objects that either have a uniform or varying surface temperature.
+We will go over each approach in the following subsections.

+### Objects with a uniform temperature

-Here's an example of a box model that has a temperature assigned to it:
+Here's an example of a box model that has a uniform temperature assigned to it:

 ```xml
 <model name="box">